-EtOH is a common abbreviation for ethyl alcohol.
+EtOH is a common medical abbreviation for ethyl alcohol.
 Also known as ethanol, EtOH is a scientific descriptor for drinking alcohol.

 Need help getting addiction treatment?